dpwiese/flying-notes-vitepress/docs/src/cfi/tsa/runway-incursions.md

   * At airports with an operating control tower, pilots should not stop or reverse course on the runway without first obtaining ATC approval
   * Taxi clear of the runway unless otherwise directed by ATC
     * An aircraft is considered clear of the runway when all parts of the aircraft are past the runway edge and there are no restrictions to its continued movement beyond the runway holding position markings.
-  * In the absence of ATC instructions, the pilot is expected to taxi clear of the landing runway by taxiing beyond the runway holding position markings associated with the landing runway
+  * ***In the absence of ATC instructions, the pilot is expected to taxi clear of the landing runway by taxiing beyond the runway holding position markings associated with the landing runway***
-    * ==Even if that requires the aircraft to protrude into or cross another taxiway or ramp area==
+    * Even if that requires the aircraft to protrude into or cross another taxiway or ramp area
-    * ==Most important thing is to get clear of runway==
+    * ***Most important thing is to get clear of runway***
     * See [AIM 4-3-20 Exiting the Runway After Landing](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap4_section_3.html#$paragraph4-3-20)
   * Once all parts of the aircraft have crossed the runway holding position markings, the pilot must hold unless further instructions have been issued by ATC.